When tension is just a fluctuation: How noisy data affect model comparison: Evidence samples from real data

 \section{Evidence samples from real data}

-When analysing real data, the true likelihood $\pr(\boldsymbol{d}'|M_{\rm true})$ found in Eq.~(\ref{eq:bayes_distribution}) from which to generate new copies of the data vector is unavailable.
+When analysing real data, the true likelihood $\pr(\boldsymbol{d}'|M_{\rm true})$ found in Eq.~(\ref{eq:bayes_distribution}) needed to generate new copies of the data vector is unavailable.
 Our best guess for this truth is the best-fitting model, which itself carries uncertainty as it is inferred from the data.
 In this case we can make use of the posterior predictive distribution \citep[PPD;][]{gelman96}, $\pr(\boldsymbol{d}'|\boldsymbol{d},M_k)$, which yields new samples of the data $\boldsymbol{d}'$ for a given observation $\boldsymbol{d}$ assuming model $M_k$ (see \citealp{trotta07} for a very similar application of the PPD).
-Averaging over all models using the posterior model probabilities $\pr(M_k|\boldsymbol{d})$ from Eq.~(\ref{eq:defbayesfactor}) then yields \eqa{\pr(\boldsymbol{d}'|M_{\rm true}) \approx \pr(\boldsymbol{d}'|\boldsymbol{d}) = \sum_k \pr(\boldsymbol{d}'|\boldsymbol{d},M_k) \pr(M_k|\boldsymbol{d})\;. } The algorithm presented in Sect.$\,$\ref{sec:fastapprox} therefore only needs to be adjusted in Step (ii), where instead of generating data realisations from the true likelihood in the mock scenario, these are now produced from the PPD by randomly selecting a subset of posterior samples and evaluating the likelihood at the parameter values corresponding to these samples.
+Averaging over all models using the posterior model probabilities $\pr(M_k|\boldsymbol{d})$ from Eq.~(\ref{eq:defbayesfactor}) then yields \eqa{\pr(\boldsymbol{d}'|M_{\rm true}) \approx \pr(\boldsymbol{d}'|\boldsymbol{d}) = \sum_k \pr(\boldsymbol{d}'|\boldsymbol{d},M_k) \pr(M_k|\boldsymbol{d})\;. } The algorithm presented in Sect.$\,$\ref{sec:fastapprox} therefore only needs to be adjusted in Step (ii), where instead of generating data realisations from the true likelihood in the mock scenario, they are now produced from the PPD via random selection of a subset of posterior samples and evaluation of the likelihood at the parameter values corresponding to these samples.

-In practice, we simplify the approach by choosing the model that yields the higher evidence to produce the PPD samples, rather than full model averaging.
-If both models have similar evidences, the choice should have little impact; if the evidence ratio is large, the model with higher evidence is more accurate and/or more predictive (cf. the solid and hatched regions in Fig.~\ref{fig:sketch}).
+In practice, we simplified the approach by choosing the model that yields the higher evidence to produce the PPD samples rather than full model averaging.
+If both models have similar evidence, this choice should have little impact; if the evidence ratio is large, the model with higher evidence is more accurate and/or more predictive (cf. the solid and hatched regions in Fig.~\ref{fig:sketch}).